-But in hockey, offsides occur when a player crosses the blue line of the defending team ahead of the puck.
+But in hockey, offsides occur when a player crosses the defending team’s blue line ahead of the puck.

 Hockey players often work around that by having one skate outside the zone and one inside, a legal position that allows them to cross the blue line without being labeled offside.

-According to the rules, professional soccer normally has 1 referee and 2 assistant referees.
+According to the rules, professional soccer has typically 1 referee and 2 assistant referees.
 In some games, a 4th or even 5th referee might be used to call the game.
-And the head referee is the one in charge of enforcing the game’s laws and rules.
+And the head referee is in charge of enforcing the game’s laws and rules.

 In hockey though, each game has 2 referees (umpires) and 2 linesmen assigned to it.
 This ‘four official’ system was first used on a trial basis in 1998-99 before being completely deployed in 2000.